Green Stormwater Infrastructure

 UIC must reduce flooding and runoff water pollution caused by rain events using on-site water retention like rain barrels and changing the pavement to allow for water infiltration.
 In urban environments, impervious surfaces in the form of buildings, roads, parking areas, and walkways interrupt the natural hydrologic cycle by preventing the infiltration of rainwater into the soil.
 The resulting stormwater runoff can collect surface pollutants and can contribute to combined sewer overflow (CSO) events, as well as causing damaging and costly flooding events.

-A team of UIC students won the U.S. Environmental Protection Agency’s Campus RainWorks Challenge design competition with their plan to install more green infrastructure on the east side of campus.
+A team of UIC students won the U.S. Environmental Protection Agency’s Campus RainWorks Challenge design competition with their plan to install more green infrastructure on the east side of campus, called Urban Transformations 1.0: A Phased Approach to Green Infrastructure Implementation.
 They proved that UIC could reduce stormwater runoff by 10% by 2020 and 25% by 2030.
-Now, UIC is taking their plan one step farther and creating a comprehensive plan for the entire campus.

 Landscape Green Infrastructure Design modeling of the UIC campus Heading link

 The Landscape Green Infrastructure Design (L-GrID) model (Zellner et al. 2016) was adapted in 2019 to represent the area around UIC’s West and East Campuses.
 The team from the UIC Institute for Environmental Science and Policy (Zellner and Massey) used the model to assess the effects of different green infrastructure (GI) placement scenarios and concluded that in order to reduce flooding in a cost-effective manner, UIC should prioritize bioswales when conditions allow.
 UIC should concentrate some GI where flooding is worst, but also place the GI where it intercepts flows along streets and other channels to lower elevation areas.

 GI in Practice: Arthington Mall Plaza Heading link